Cryptolens/cryptolens-cpp/README.md

 if (e) { handle_error(e); return 1; }
 ```

-A full working example can be found as *example4.cpp* in the examples directory.
+A full working version of the code above can be found as *example_offline.cpp* among the examples.

 ## HTTPS requests outside the library